Dogs in warfare: Medical research

+Injured on the Battlefield

+Handlers are trained to apply first aid on the battlefield for their injured dogs.
+U.S. Marine Corps Forces use realistic dog mannequins that respond by whimpering and barking.
+The handler is trained to triage (apply first aid) on the battlefield to check for heart pulsations, massive bleeding, amputations, collapsed lungs, etc.

 Detection and tracking

 Many dogs were used to locate mines.
 They did not prove to be very effective under combat conditions.
 Marine mine detecting dogs were trained using bare electric wires beneath the ground surface.
 The wires shocked the dogs, teaching them that danger lurked under the soil.
 Once the dog's focus was properly directed, dummy mines were planted and the dogs were trained to signal their presence.
 While the dogs effectively found the mines, the task proved so stressful for the dogs they were only able to work between 20 and 30 minutes at a time.
 The mine-detecting war dogs anticipated random shocks from the heretofore friendly earth, making them extremely nervous.
 The useful service life of the dogs was not long.
 Experiments with laboratory rats show that this trend can be very extreme; in some tests, rats even huddled in the corner to the point of starvation to avoid electric shock.

 Dogs have historically also been used in many cases to track fugitives and enemy troops, overlapping partly into the duties of a scout dog, but use their olfactory skill in tracking a scent, rather than warning a handler at the initial presentation of a scent.